Shovon96/event-management/questions_and_answers.md

 #### Answer: A: `{}`

-<i>Write your explanation here</i>
-greeting is a empty object, greeting has no value set. so the answer is A.
+<i>greeting is a empty object, greeting has no value set. so the answer is A.</i>

 </p>
 </details>